-Reference Requirements of Directive 2009/54/EC Interpretation After bottling, the total colony count at source may not exceed 100 per millilitre at 20 to 22 °C in 72 hours on agar-agar or an agar-gelatine mixture and 20 per millilitre at 37 °C in 24 hours on agar-agar.
-The total colony count shall be measured within the 12 hours following bottling, the water being maintained at 4 °C ± 1 °C during this 12-hour period.
-After bottling, the TVC must not exceed: • 100 colony-forming units (cfu)/mL at 20 °C to 22 °C in 72 hours • 20 cfu/mL at 37 °C in 24 hours.
-The TVC is only valid if it is determined within 12 hours of bottling (the water being maintained at 4 °C ± 1 °C during this 12-hour period), as water in its natural environment contains microorganisms.
-On storage, the number of microorganisms will initially increase until all the naturally available nutrients in the water are utilised.
+Reference Requirements of Interpretation Directive 2009/54/EC After bottling, the total colony count at source may not exceed 100 per millilitre at 20 to 22 °C in 72 hours on agar-agar or an agar-gelatine mixture and 20 per millilitre at 37 °C in 24 hours on agar-agar.
+The total colony count shall be measured within the 12 hours following bottling, the water being maintained at 4 °C \pm I °C during this 12-hour period.
+After bottling, the TVC must not exceed: 100 colony-forming units (cfu)/mL at 20 °C to 22 °C in 72 hours 20 cfu/mL at 37 °C in 24 hours.
+The TVC is only valid if it is determined within 12 hours of bottling (the water being maintained at 4 °C ± 1 °C during this 12-hour period) , as water in its natural environment contains microorganisms.
+On storage, the number of microorganisms will initially interest with the entire of the particular of water are utilised.
 The number will then decrease due to lack of nutrients, and after a period will increase again.
-Therefore, EHOs responsible for the supervision of natural mineral water establishments should sample for all relevant microorganisms, including TVCs, within 12 hours of bottling.
+Therefore, EHOs responsible for the supervision of natural mineral water establishments should sample for all relevant microorganisms, including TVCs, bearing in mind that the analysis has to commence within 12 hours of bottling.
 Microbiological sampling at the marketing stage (distribution and retail stage) should not include TVC, as the time post-bottling is unknown and therefore the results of such analysis cannot be interpreted.
-If the TVC (within 12 hours of bottling) exceeds the legislative limits, then the bottled water is in breach of the legislative limits, then the bottled water is in breach of the FBO must not be released on to the market.
-If product has reached the consumer, the FBO must consult with the competent authority (the HSE or the FSAI) regarding appropriate control actions.
+If the TVC (within 12 hours of bottling) exceeds the legislative limits, then the bottled water is in breach of the legislation.
+Product which has not left the control of the FBO must not be released on to the market.
+If product has reached the consumer, the FBO must consult with the competent authority (the NEHS or the FSAI) regarding appropriate control actions.
 EHOs are advised to review the source protection and the various stages of production for hygiene practices which may establish the cause of the breach in the legislative limits.
-Clarification from the European Commission According to ISO 6222:1999 (or an equivalent method), the analysis should be started within 12 hours after bottling, and samples have to be kept at 5 °C ± 3 °C during this period.
-This does not mean that the sample temperature has to be at 5 °C ± 3 °C; rather, the samples have to be stored in a refrigerator/cool box regulated at 5 °C ± 3 °C.
+Clarification from the European Commission According to ISO 6222:1999 (or an equivalent method), the analysis should be started within 12 hours after bottling, and samples have to be kept at 5 $^{\circ}C \pm 3 ^{\circ}C$ during this period.
+This does not mean that the sample temperature has to be at 5 $^{\circ}C \pm 3 ^{\circ}C$; rather, the samples have to be stored in a refrigerator/ cool box regulated at 5 $^{\circ}C \pm 3 ^{\circ}C$.
+ISO 6222 on Enumeration of culturable microorganisms was last reviewed in 2021 and continues to state 5 $^{\circ}C$